Admissions

 How can I enroll?

-To begin the enrollment process, complete the brief, free online BHSC Application Form.
-Interested families are also invited to attend an information event to meet staff members and ask questions.
+To begin the enrollment process, complete the brief, three-part, free online BHSC Application Form.
+The third part of the online application involves registration for an information event, where prospective families can meet staff members, see the campus, and ask questions.

-After we receive the application, a BHSC team member will contact the applicant regarding a family interview.
-To complete enrollment, admitted families will be asked to return enrollment and course selection forms along with the family registration fee.
+After we receive the application and prospective families attend an information event, a BHSC team member will contact the applicant regarding a family interview.
+To complete enrollment, admitted families will be asked to return enrollment forms and complete their online course selection, at which time they are charged the family registration fee.

 For more information, see our enrollment page.